FredHutch/diy-cromwell-server/README.md

 In `config/cromwellParams.sh` there are some variables that allow users to share a similar configuration file but tailor the particular behavior of their Cromwell server to best suit them.
 The following text is also in this repo but these are the customizations you'll need to decide on for your server.
 ```
 ## Where do you want the working directory to be for Cromwell?
+We suggest using our Scratch space for this.
 SCRATCHPATH=/fh/scratch/delete90/pilastname_f/cromwell-executions

 ## Where do you want logs about individual workflows (not jobs) to be written?
 WORKFLOWLOGDIR=/fh/fast/pilastname_f/cromwell/workflow-logs

-## Where do you want final output files specified by workflows to be copied for your subsequent use?
+## Where do you want final output files specified by workflows to be copied for your subsequent use and longer term storage?
-WORKFLOWOUTPUTSDIR=/fh/fast/pilastname_f/cromwell/outputs

-## Where do you want individual task-level logs to be written after a workflow is successful?
-WORKFLOWCALLLOGSDIR=/fh/fast/pilastname_f/trgen/Cromwell/outputs
+WORKFLOWOUTPUTSDIR=/fh/fast/pilastname_f/cromwell/workflow-outputs

 ## Where is your configuration file?
 CROMWELLCONFIG=/home/fh-slurm-cromwell.config